Table of contents

 - Reduced Effectiveness with Nasal Blockages: If the patient has a blocked nose or other nasal issues, the drug’s absorption may be limited.

 - Potential for Delayed Response in Severe Overdose: Intranasal administration may be less effective in severe cases where high doses of opioids are involved.
-A second dose may be required if there is no response within a few minutes.
+A second dose may be required if there is no response within a few minutes of the first dose.

 Intranasal Naloxone Products Available